 To be considered for a STEP Fellowship, we request that you fill out a very brief web form and submit the following documents via email, to Ken Griffith.
-Applications for the 2019-2020 cohort will open in early August 2019.
+Applications for the 2020-2021 cohort are now open!

 - Teaching Philosophy Statement